 On the other hand, the cash surrender value represents the discounted payout the insuree would receive when opting to withdraw any funds up to the basis of the policy.

 Is Cash Surrender Value of Life Insurance a Current Asset on the Balance Sheet?

-Tax rules and standards govern numerous accounting transactions and treatment, like Section 1231, 1245 and 1250 property, MACRS depreciation, Section 179 deductions and more.
-Similarly, from an accounting perspective, because the cash surrender value of a life insurance policy represents an asset you can control, accounting standards recognize it as an asset on the balance sheet.
+Tax rules and standards govern numerous accounting transactions and treatment.
+From an accounting perspective, because the cash surrender value of a life insurance policy represents an asset you can control, accounting standards recognize it as an asset on the balance sheet.